Ext-Multiplicity Theorem for Standard Representations of $(\mathrm{GL}_{n+1},\mathrm{GL}_n)$: Filtration on discrete series

-\begin{proposition} The discrete series $\delta(m)$ of $G_2$ admits a $G_1$-filtration whose successive quotients from top to bottom are: \begin{itemize} \item a quotient $Y$, which admits a decreasing filtration $F_l$ with subquotients isomorphic to $1$-dimensional representations of $G_1$ given by either
+\begin{proposition} The discrete series $\delta(m)$ of $G_2$ admits a $G_1$-filtration whose successive subquotients from top to bottom are: \begin{itemize} \item a quotient $Y$, which admits a decreasing filtration $F_l$ with subquotients isomorphic to $2$-dimensional representations of $G_1$ which is the direct sum of the two representations

 for $l \in \mathbb Z_{\geq 0}$, and moreover, $\varprojlim F_l=Y$. \item the space $\mathcal S(\mathbb R^{\times})$ of Schwartz functions with $G_1$ acting by $(t.f)(x)=f(xt)$. \end{itemize} \end{proposition}